 '''

 -race raceName

 specify the race of the unit to be created

 examples:

-DWARE
+DWARF

 HUMAN

 -caste casteName

 specify the caste of the unit to be created

 examples:

 MALE

 FEMALE

 -domesticate

 if the unit can't learn or can't speak, make it a friendly animal

--setUnitToFort

-Sets the groupId and civId to the local fort.

 -civId id

 Make the created unit a member of the specified civ

-'''

-'''

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 civ associated with the fort; otherwise id must be an integer

 -groupId id

 Make the created unit a member of the specified group

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 group associated with the fort; otherwise id must be an integer

 -name entityRawName

 set the unit's name to be a random name appropriate for the

 given entity. examples:

 MOUNTAIN

 -nick nickname

 set the unit's nickname directly

 -location [ x y z ]

 create the unit at the specified coordinates

 -age howOld

 set the birth date of the unitby current age

 -flagSet [ flag1 flag2 ... ]

 set the specified unit flags in the new unit to true

 flags may be selected from df.unit_flags1, df.unit_flags2,

 or df.unit_flags3

 -flagClear [ flag1 flag2 ... ]

 set the specified unit flags in the new unit to false

 flags may be selected from df.unit_flags1, df.unit_flags2,

 or df.unit_flags3

 '''